5 Things That are Educating, Exciting & Inspiring Us This Month!

 October 31st November 7th, will bring together an impressive group of experts – including doctors, nutritionists, advocates and survivors – in the same online forum to share their research and experience.

-While Charlotte won’t be taking part this year, you don’t want to miss informative talks by Howard Straus, Gerson advocate and Charlotte Gerson’s son, and recovered Gerson patient Jessica Ainscough, the Wellness Warrior, whose educational blog and health activism has inspired others around the world battling cancer.
+While Charlotte won’t be taking part this year, you don’t want to miss informative talks by Howard Straus, Gerson advocate and Charlotte Gerson’s son, and former Gerson patient Jessica Ainscough, the Wellness Warrior, whose educational blog and health activism has inspired others around the world battling cancer.
 There will also be talks by Dr. Nicolas Gonzalez, Dr. Francisco Contreras, Dr. Leigh Erin Connealy, Kris Carr, Mike Adams, and others.

 This is an online event, so you can tune in from anywhere in the world.
 Best of all, it’s free!
 Click here to learn more and register! –Mikhaela